Norman-Zvenyika/Hotel-California-Reservation-System/README.md

       -  A new room rate ID is created only if there is no overlap between any dates.

 <br/>

+## **Future Work (not implemented)**
+   -  In a real-world scenario, it is recommended to add a password column to the customer table to ensure that customers cannot access each other's information.
+This enhances data security and privacy by requiring customers to provide a valid password before accessing their reservation details.

+   - The customer online reservation system should provide customers with the flexibility to modify their departure dates, allowing them to either extend or shorten their stay as needed.
+This feature would improve the user experience by giving customers more control over their reservations, making the system more convenient and user-friendly.

 ## **Compilation**
 * You can compile and launch HotelCalifornia program by using the makefile, using the `make run` command.